ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 27 May 2022.
+   This Internet-Draft will expire on 3 June 2022.

 Copyright Notice